bdwilson/security-guidance/SecurityChecklist.md

 insecure.
 You may hear people mention personal VPN accounts as a way to protect your web traffic; however, you have no control over what path that data travels or what the provider does with the data.
 HTTPS and Secure Websites offer similar protections without cost.
+One area where VPN will help is exposing your home Internet address to potential attackers.
+One such scenario might involve an attacker who sent you a Phishing email with an embedded image or link.
+Clicking on the link or viewing the image can tell an attacker where you are coming from and a map to look for other ways into your network.

 ## Secure your Mobile Phone Account
 Most phone carriers allow you to set a login PIN that is required in